Black people: Spain

 1283 A.D.
 Miniature from Alfonso X's Book of chess, dice and boards.
 African Muslims playing chess.
 The book also has pictures of white and Arab Muslims playing chess in al-Andalusia.
 Europeans loosely called the invading Muslims Moors, blending the name for both people of Arab and Berber ancestry.

 The term "Moors" has been used in Europe in a broader, somewhat derogatory sense to refer to Muslims, especially those of Arab or Berber ancestry, whether living in North Africa or Iberia.
 Moors were not a distinct or self-defined people.
-Medieval and early modern Europeans applied the name to Muslim Arabs, Berbers, Sub-Saharan Africans and Europeans alike.
+Medieval and early modern Europeans applied the name to Muslim Arabs, Berbers, Africans and Europeans alike.

 Isidore of Seville, writing in the 7th century, claimed that the Latin word Maurus was derived from the Greek mauron, μαύρον, which is the Greek word for "black".
 Indeed, by the time Isidore of Seville came to write his Etymologies, the word Maurus or "Moor" had become an adjective in Latin, "for the Greeks call black, mauron".
 "In Isidore's day, Moors were black by definition..."

 Afro-Spaniards are Spanish nationals of West/Central African ancestry.
 Today, they mainly come from Cameroon, Equatorial Guinea, Ghana, Gambia, Mali, Nigeria and Senegal.
 Additionally, many Afro-Spaniards born in Spain are from the former Spanish colony Equatorial Guinea.
 Today, there are an estimated 683,000 Afro-Spaniards in Spain.